Average shifted convolution sum for $GL(d_1)\times GL(d_2)$: Proof of Theorem

-\begin{remark} At this stage, after applying the Cauchy–Schwarz inequality and estimating trivially, followed by an application of Lemma \ref{lemma Rama Bound}, we get $B(H,N)\ll N^\varepsilon (N^{(d_1+d_2-1)/2} H^{-(d_1+d_2+1)/2} )$.
-Hence, we get a power saving bound of the sum $B(H,N)$, provided that $H\ge N^{1-\frac{4}{d_1+d_2+1}+\varepsilon}$.
-This lower bound of $H$ is satisfied for all $d_1,d_2 \ge 4$.
-Hence, the bound obtained here does not go beyond the result of Friedlander and Iwaniec. \end{remark} To go beyond this barrier, we impose an additional assumption (without loss of generality) that the shift parameter $H$ lies below the range treated by Friedlander and Iwaniec (see \eqref{Friedlander Iwaniec result}), namely below the threshold $N^{(d_{2}-1)/(d_{2}+1)}$.
-Under this assumption, it is easy to check that
+\begin{remark} At this stage, after applying the Cauchy–Schwarz inequality and estimating trivially, followed by an application of Lemma \ref{lemma Rama Bound}, we get $B(d_1,d_2;H,N)\ll N^\varepsilon (N^{(d_1+d_2-1)/2} H^{-(d_1+d_2+1)/2} )$.
+Hence, we get a power saving bound of the sum $B(d_1,d_2;H,N)$, provided that $H\ge N^{1-\frac{4}{d_1+d_2+1}+\varepsilon}$.
+This lower bound for the shift $H$ obtained here does not go beyond the bound derived from the result of Friedlander and Iwaniec (see \eqref{Friedlander Iwaniec result}). \end{remark} To go beyond this barrier, we impose an additional assumption (without loss of generality) that the shift parameter $H$ lies below the threshold $N^{(d_{2}-1)/(d_{2}+1)}$.
+Under this assumption and the condition that $d_2\ge4$, it is easy to check that

 Applying the Cauchy-Schwarz inequality to \eqref{2.B sum last}, we get

 where

 We now apply the Poisson summation formula to the $n$-sum.
 To do this, we plug in an approximate smooth bump function, say, $W_3$.
 Opening the absolute value square, we obtain